mintplugins/mp-stacks/readme.txt

 Build pages using the MP Stacks plugin by making "Bricks".
 Each Brick can have its own background image, colour, size, and 2 "Content-Types".

-There are 3 Content-Types" built into the MP Stacks Plugin: Video, Image, and Text.
+There are 3 Content-Types built into the MP Stacks Plugin: Video, Image, and Text.

 == Installation ==